 Whole Life Insurance Dividends

 Whole life insurance policies are also eligible to receive dividend payments from the company.
-The size of these payments are determined based on the age of the contract, size of the death benefit, and cash surrender value of the policy.
+The size of these payments is determined based on the age of the contract, the size of the death benefit, and cash surrender value of the policy.
 They are also determined by the insurance companies profits and experience with rates of death of policyholders, and prevailing interest rates in the market at the time.
 Because the calculation of what a dividend will be can be quite complex, if you need to forecast the expected dividends into the future you should ask your life insurance company for an illustration.
 All else being equal, the more cash value a whole life insurance contract contains, the higher the dividend payment received by the owner in the future.

 A whole life insurance policy will guarantee a minimum cash value each policy year if all premium payments are made.
 Dividends are not always guaranteed (since they depend in part on company performance) but many major insurance providers have paid dividend payments consecutively for over 100 years, even through the financial crisis of 2008.

 There are different options for how policy owners can use their dividends.
 Dividends can either be used to buy additional paid-up insurance, so the death benefit rises over the lifetime of the contract, be used to build cash value faster in the policy, or can be taken as a cash payment by the owner.
 If dividends are taken as a cash payment, they are a tax-free payment until the total of dividends paid out is greater than the total of the premiums paid into the policy.
 In other words, the gain is taxed last.
 This tax-preferred dividend treatment helps increase the value of a whole life insurance policy as an investment over a taxable bond.
 Dividends can also be used to pay back an outstanding loan if there is one.